more-retail/most-design-system/README.md

 };
 ```

-And start using _most design tokens_ as Tailwind utility classes.
+And start using _most design tokens_ as Tailwind classes.

 ```jsx
 // src/App.jsx